UnionOfRAD/specs/accepted/LSR-0-coding.md

 Use exceptions only if the situation is really exceptional and doesn't occur under **normal** conditions (i.e. trying to read a file and file does not exist/is not readable).

-Use [SPL exceptions](http://php.net/manual/en/spl.exceptions.php) or those provided by Lithium.
+Use [SPL exceptions](http://php.net/manual/en/spl.exceptions.php) or those provided by li3.

 #### Messages